ebzzry/ebzzry.github.io/src/en/flakes.md

 }
 ```

-`description` is self-explanatory, so we're only going to look at `inputs` and
+Put a nice value in `description` so that we can use that as information when
-`outputs`. `inputs` specify the things that will go to the flake, while
+grepping for flakes. `inputs` specify the things that will go to the flake,
-`outputs` are the ones that will produced by it, that will then be used by `nix`
+while `outputs` are the ones that will produced by it, that will then be used by
-commands.  `inputs` itself is an attribute set, and we need first to specify the
+`nix` commands.  `inputs` itself is an attribute set, and we need first to
-location for `nixpkgs`.
+specify the location for `nixpkgs`.

 ```nix
 inputs = {